-Critical aspects for assessment and evidence required to demonstrate competency in this unit Assessment must confirm the ability to: identify and apply study strategies and use tools and techniques to aid effective study for a range of study tasks in the science field complete study tasks by applying collaborative techniques Context of and specific resources for assessment Assessment must ensure: allowance of sufficient time for learners to develop and apply their study skills to a range of tasks access to sources of information on study strategies Method(s) of assessment The following methods of assessment are suitable for this unit: portfolio of notes used to complete study tasks oral or written questioning to assess knowledge of effective study strategies third party reports from teachers confirming the learner's ability to apply study skills relevant to specific outcomes
+Critical aspects for assessment and evidence required to demonstrate competency in this unit

+- identify and apply study strategies and use tools and techniques to aid effective study for a range of study tasks in the science field - complete study tasks by applying collaborative techniques

+- allowance of sufficient time for learners to develop and apply their study skills to a range of tasks - access to sources of information on study strategies

+- portfolio of notes used to complete study tasks - oral or written questioning to assess knowledge of effective study strategies - third party reports from teachers confirming the learner's ability to apply study skills relevant to specific outcomes

-Unit Code VU2 22073 Unit Title Res earch scientific fields of study Unit Descriptor unit describes the knowledge and skills to research a tific field of study in a tertiary learning environment Employability Skills This u unit contains employability skills.
-Application of the Unit unit applies to learners who are preparing for study in the ce or science related disciplines at a tertiary level.
-Element Perfo ormance Criteria Elements describe the essential outcomes of a unit of competency.
+Unit Title Research scientific fields of study

+Unit DescriptorThis unit describes the knowledge and skills to research a scientific field of study in a tertiary learning environment

+This unit applies to learners who are preparing for study in the science or science related disciplines at a tertiary level.

+Elements describe the essential outcomes of a unit of competency.
 Elements describe actions or outcomes that are demonstrable and assessable.

 Performance criteria describe the required performance needed to demonstrate achievement of the element - they identify the standard for the element.
 Where bold/italicised text is used, further information or explanation is detailed in the required skills and knowledge and/or the range statement.
-Assessment of performanc is to be consistent with the evidence guide.
-1 Research a scientific field of study 1.1 Identify scientific fields of study available in tertiary environments 1.2 Select a field of study for investigation 1.3 Describe the field of study and areas of specialisation 1.4 Examine the core subject matter and areas of specialisation 1.5 Describe forms of enquiry and research methods used in the field of study 2 Use on-line technologies for 2.1 Source information using academic databases and search engines researching a field of study 2.2 Cross -check Information using alternative sources and accepted authorities : 2.3 Examine online texts for reliability and quality of evidence and argument 2.4 Examine online resources for consistency with academic discourse and conventions.
-3 Use online technology to examine a journal article 3.1 Access journal article abstracts using academic databases מונוטוב 3.2 Select and access a peer reviewed journal article
+Assessment of performance is to be consistent with the evidence guide.

+- 1 Research a scientific field of study - 1.1 Identify scientific fields of study available in tertiary environments - 1.2 Select a field of study for investigation - 1.3 Describe the field of study and areas of specialisation - 1.4 Examine the core subject matter and areas of specialisation - 1.5 Describe forms of enquiry and research methods used in the field of study - 2 Use on-line technologies for researching a field of study - 2.1 Source information using academic databases and search engines - 2.2 Cross -check Information using alternative sources and accepted authorities - 2.3 Examine online texts for reliability and quality of evidence and argument - 2.4 Examine online resources for consistency with academic discourse and conventions. - 3 Use online technology to examine a journal article - 3.1 Access journal article abstracts using academic databases - 3.2 Select and access a peer reviewed journal article

-- 3.3 Describe the peer review process - 3.4 Examine the research methods and the subject matter presented in the journal article - 4 Deliver a presentation 4.1 Identify audience and purpose of the presentation on field of study examined 4.2 Structure and organise presentation to fit time available 4.3 Source images appropriate to purpose and sequence logically 4.4 Source supporting material as required 4.5 Use delivery register appropriate to audience and communicate clearly and succinctly 4.6 Respond to questions and discussion
+- 3.3 Describe the peer review process - 3.4 Examine the research methods and the subject matter presented in the journal article - 4 Deliver a presentation on field of study examined - 4.1 Identify audience and purpose of the presentation - 4.2 Structure and organise presentation to fit time available - 4.3 Source images appropriate to purpose and sequence logically - 4.4 Source supporting material as required - 4.5 Use delivery register appropriate to audience and communicate clearly and succinctly - 4.6 Respond to questions and discussion